Recommended Trainers & Facilitators

-Linda has been a professional social worker for 34 years and the founder of The Canadian Institute of Workplace Harassment and Violence (CIWHV).
+Linda has been a professional social worker for 34 years and the founder of The Canadian Institute of Workplace Bullying Resources (CIWBR) and the non-profit Canadian Institute of Workplace Harassment and Violence (CIWHV).
 As a witness and target of workplace harassment and violence (including mobbing) in her own profession, the last 11 years of her career has been dedicated to development of the first, Full-Service Bullying and Harassment Resource Center for Canadians.
 Linda’s award winning services include a variety of training packages.
 Today as an International Speaker on this topic, Specialized Trauma Therapist, Consultant, Advocate, Investigator, and Coach, Linda provides a holistic perspective focusing on:

 Education, Intervention, Prevention, and Restorative / Recovery options for Employers and Employees.
 This training is trauma informed, in-depth, and provides a full perspective of each human being’s experience e.g., leadership, HR, OHS, and the complainants, witnesses, or respondents.
 Learn about the complexities, multi-layers, and easily missed or misunderstood nuances of workplace harassment and violence.
 We want to help prevent harm, decrease costs, help restore and repair, and increase the success and positive reputation of your business.

 Click for information on Training for Indigenous Workplaces and Communities.

 Anneke Baker MSW, RSW